 There are some pretty general job sites that have information based on each country, but they are more effective for some countries than others.
 The websites below are a good place to start, but some of them can get pretty “salesy”, so be sure to do your research.

-The 166 page e-book all about how to teach English overseas can be purchased here.
 Some organizations are sketchy, or down right criminal.
 Make sure to do your research and know what you are getting yourself in to.
 A TEFL organization can be a great place to have the validity of jobs tested.

 Word of mouth is huge in finding international jobs!
 Do you have any friends who have taught?
 How did they get hooked up with their jobs?
 Do they have any friends that they could introduce you to?